rcardin/rcardin.github.io/_posts/2019-02-17-it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 However, a question should arise into your mind: What the hell are kinds useful for?
 The answer is _typeclasses_.

-### Typeclasses
+### Type Classes

 A type class is a concept that not all the programming languages have.
 For example, it is present in Haskell, and (in some way) Scala, but not in Java.

 > A type class defines some behaviour, and the types that can behave in that way are made instances of that type class.
 So when we say that a type is an instance of a type class, we mean that we can use the functions that the type class defines with that type.

 A type class is very similar to the concept of `interface` in Java.
 In Scala, it is obtained using a `trait`.
 In Haskell, there is a dedicated construct that is the `class` construct.
-In Haskell, there are type classes for a lot of features that a type could have: the `Eq` type class marks all the type that be checked for equality; The `Ord` type class marks all the types that can be compared; The `Show` type class is used by the type that can be pretty-printed in the standard output.
+In Haskell, there are type classes for a lot of features that a type could have: The `Eq` type class marks all the types that be checked for equality; The `Ord` type class marks all the types that can be compared; The `Show` type class is used by the types that can be pretty-printed in the standard output.

 Our `Functor` that we defined earlier is, in fact, a type class.
 The `fmap` function defines the behaviour of the type of class.

-Typeclasses are not native citizens of Scala, but they can be simulated quite well.
+Type classes are not native citizens of Scala, but they can be simulated quite well.
 The example below declares the type class `Show`.

 {% highlight scala %}
 trait Show[A] {